Mixed Quantum-Classical Methods for Polaron Spectral Functions: Results and Discussion

 When MFE is simplified by removing the full dynamical treatment of phonons, the resulting spectral features are notably altered.
 The middle panels, Fig. \ref{fig:mfe_6sites}(e--h), illustrate the case of frozen MFE, where the bath variables are fixed at their initial values throughout the propagation.
 Unlike standard MFE, frozen MFE produces a broad peak across all regimes of $k$-points ($k=0$ and $k=\pi$) and temperatures ($T=0.2$ and $T=1.0$).
 While it somewhat accurately captures the positions of the quasiparticle peaks, it fails to replicate the detailed spectral features.

 The lower panels, Fig.~\ref{fig:mfe_6sites}(i--l), show the results of MFE without the back-reaction force.
 In this approach, the bath variables are propagated as usual, but the average force from the electronic wavefunction in Eq.~\eqref{P-evol} and Eq.~\eqref{Q-evol} is removed.
 This simplification introduces inaccuracies in peak locations.
-The sensitivity of spectral properties to the back-reaction force lies in contrast to the insensitivity of transport coefficients in the same model.~\cite{Wang2011} These observations underscore the importance of retaining the full dynamical treatment of phonons in terms of the accuracy of methods based on MFE.
+The sensitivity of spectral properties to the back-reaction force lies in contrast to the insensitivity of transport coefficients in the same model.~\cite{WangJCP2011} These observations underscore the importance of retaining the full dynamical treatment of phonons in terms of the accuracy of methods based on MFE.

-With the reasonable performance of the full standard MFE established, we apply the method to the \textit{ab initio} model of LiF Eq.~\eqref{eq:H_lif}.
+With the reasonable performance of the full standard MFE established, we apply the method to the \textit{ab initio} model of LiF (Eq.~\eqref{eq:H_lif}) at zero temperature.
 As shown in Fig.~\ref{fig:lif_at_gamma}, MFE reproduces the CE result at the $\Gamma$-point as reported in Ref.~\onlinecite{Nery2018} as the grid size is increased.
-This result suggests that MFE essentially achieves convergence in this example for relatively small grid sizes ($13^3$), producing results comparable to the CE method obtained at a much larger grid ($48^3$).
+This result suggests that MFE essentially achieves convergence in this example for a relatively small grid size ($7^3$), producing results comparable to the CE method obtained at a much larger grid ($48^3$).

 In contrast, the near-exact variational Monte Carlo (VMC) \cite{mahajan2024structure} (see SM for details of the method) is constrained by the expense of large grid sizes.
 The VMC spectral function for grid sizes of $3^3$, $5^3$, and $7^3$ $k$-points is shown, revealing significant deviations from both MFE and CE results.
 Finite-size effects appear to be larger within the VMC calculations than MFE calculations.
 However, fully converged results will still likely produce a sharper VMC spectral function.
 We therefore conclude that the discrepancies shown by VMC results reflect true differences between the approximate and near-exact results, and are not associated with differences in grid sizes.
-Interestingly, the VMC results appear to have features that are absent in the cumulant results but appear in the Dyson-Migdal formalism.~\cite{Nery2018}
+Interestingly, the VMC results appear to have features that are absent in the cumulant results but appear in the Dyson-Migdal formalism.~\cite{Nery2018} Both VMC and Dyson-Migdal spectra show a sharp peak centered at $\omega\approx0.2$ eV and a broad shoulder at the lower frequencies ($\omega\approx-1$ to $0$ eV).